d-velop/dvelop-sdk-cs/README.md

 This is the official SDK to build Apps for [d.velop cloud](https://www.d-velop.de/cloud/) using the C# programming language.

-The project has beta status. **So for now expect things to change.**
+The project has alpha status. **So for now expect things to change.**

 ## Usage